marcogrecopriolo/guglielmo/README.md

 For now, you can change the skip track buttons mode of operation between presets and stations.

+## Debugging

+Two options you can use to produce diagnostic output: -v and -d <component mask>.

+The first set the verbosity level, and can be repeated to increase it, the second specifies what components should produce diagnostic output.

+The available components are listed in include/logging.h, to have all possible logging just use -d -1.

+There is no need to specify both options: using -d on its own implies -v, and using -v implies -d -1.

+## Running

+Whether you are using an AppImage or your own build, you are expected to have installed the package(s) supporting the device you intend to use.

 ## Building

 The executable is created either with qmake or cmake.